Deshaun Watson settles 20 civil suits, faces NFL suspension - NewsBreak

 Houston attorney Tony Buzbee, who represents all 24 women, said Tuesday in a statement that once the paperwork is finished on the 20 settlements, “those particular cases will be dismissed.”
 He added that the terms of the settlements are “confidential” and that his legal team “won’t comment further on the settlements or those cases.”

-Watson still faces discipline from the league, which conducted its own investigation into the 26-year-old's behavior and is expected to make a decision before the Browns open training camp on July 27.
+Watson still faces discipline from the league, which conducted its own investigation into the 26-year-old’s behavior.Ogden apartment fire leaves six people homeless

 Following Buzbee’s announcement, NFL spokesman Brian McCarthy said the agreements have “no impact on the collectively bargained disciplinary process.”